tinmarino/vimfiles/bin/lib/class/README.md

 # Second Week

 6. Syntax: Recreo
-  * One liner of death, And how to find what: man, apropos in light
+  * One liner of death
+  * And how to find what: man, apropos in light
 7. System: Dev tootls
+  * Wget, Curl
-  *  Wget, Curl, Git and ...
-Vim or Nano, Emacs or text editor, choose your weapon
+  * Class: Vim 3 modos,  or Nano, Emacs or text editor, choose your weapon
-  * Class: Vim 3 modos
+  * Git
+  * Docker
 8. Syntax: Programming
   * Macina de Turing
   * Turing: Teorema e mo completud